HenryOmix/Multi-objective-Evaluation-and-Optimization-of-Stochastic-Gradient-Boosting-Machine/README.md

 1) Use the "Dataset preparation and Imputation.R" script to wrangle the Phenotypic and Genomic Datasets, impute missing NA via missRanger, export 80-20 splits of the dataset into testing and training splits   (default is 50 splits, we used 5)

 2) Use the Intitiator script, "GBM_Initiator_Script_HM_2025.R" to begin modelling and evaluation metric estimation.
-NOTE: Before modelling intiation,  set up folders for the outputs as shown in the repository: "Coding/ModellingScripts/COMPLETE_imputed_data_run"
+NOTE: "GBM_Worker_Script_HM_2025.R" must be in the same location as the intiator script, Before modelling intiation,  set up folders for the outputs as shown in the repository:
 Grain yield: "Coding/ModellingScripts/COMPLETE_imputed_data_run/GBM/GY"
 Grain Protein Content: "Coding/ModellingScripts/COMPLETE_imputed_data_run/GBM/GPC" and so on.

 3) Plotting, merge "super_dataframe.csv" for each model combination exported in their respective folders for  each trait. (merged csv files provided: "Coding/EvaluationPlotterScript_and_Evaluation_Data"
-4) Plotter: run the plotting scripts to produce plots: "Super_Plotter_PUBLISHING_V5_CB_25.06.R"
+Plotter: run the plotting scripts to produce plots: "Super_Plotter_PUBLISHING_V5_CB_25.06.R"

-5) ANOVA, pairwise tests, emmeans via: "Coding/ANOVA_PAIRWISE_Script_and_Evaluation_Data" script and dataframes provided.
+4) ANOVA, pairwise tests, emmeans via: "Coding/ANOVA_PAIRWISE_Script_and_Evaluation_Data" script and dataframes provided.